mxagar/linux_nvidia_egpu/README.md

 Let's consider this scenario:

-- we have our usual workstation, which is a Macbook (hostname `kasiopeia`)
+- we have our usual workstation, which is a MacBook (hostname `kasiopeia`)
 - and we also have another machine with a GPU, i.e., the Ubuntu we have configured so far (hostname: `urgull`).

-We'd like to work on the Macbook but use the powerful GPU from the Ubuntu.
+We'd like to work on the MacBook but use the powerful GPU from the Ubuntu.

 Thanks to the VSCode [Remote-SSH Extension](https://code.visualstudio.com/docs/remote/ssh), that's very easy to achieve!